Satyam/react-simple-idle-monitor/README.md

 Changes state to **idle** when a certain `timeout` is reached.
 Changes back to **active** when user interaction is detected.
 Optionally triggers various possible actions when the idle state changes.

-## New release

-A new [v1.0.0-next.1](https://www.npmjs.com/package/react-simple-idle-monitor/v/1.0.0-next.1) version is available for download and testing.
-A [running issue](https://github.com/Satyam/react-simple-idle-monitor/issues/5) has been created on GitHub to receive comments/suggestions.

 ## Features

 It can do any or all of the following to indicate changes from active to idle and vice-versa: